pourmalek/covir2/README.md

 **SUMMARY**

-Five international and periodically updating models of COVID-19 pandemic are identified and the results of their estimates are gathered, combined, and graphed for the progression of the pandemic at the country level.
+Five international and periodically updated models of COVID-19 pandemic are identified and the results of their estimates are gathered, combined, and graphed for the progression of the pandemic at the country level.
 Periodical releases of these studies’ estimates undergo processing and visualization in this repository.
 <br/><br/>

 **BACKGROUND**

-The idea put to work here is to combine and visualize international periodically updating studies / models of COVID-19 pandemic, for the global level.
+The idea put to work here is to combine and visualize international periodically updated studies / models of COVID-19 pandemic, for the global level.
 The end result being sharable codes and outputs, for estimates files and graphs, for individual studies, and for combination of them, and repeat the process periodically.
 <br/><br/>

 **METHODS**

-Eligibility for target (component) studies (models) of COVID-19 pandemic, are set as those that (1) provide estimates for at least one of the four outcomes of interests, i.e., daily deaths, daily incident cases, cumulative (total) deaths, and cumulative (total) incident cases, (2) at the global level, (3) as sum of estimates at the country level, (4) periodically updating into 2021, (5) provide a list of input data and their sources, and (6) provide explanation on methods of using input data and generation of model outputs.
+Eligibility for target (component) studies (models) of COVID-19 pandemic, are set as those that (1) provide estimates for at least one of the four outcomes of interests, i.e., daily deaths, daily incident cases, cumulative (total) deaths, and cumulative (total) incident cases, (2) at the global level, (3) as sum of estimates at the country level, (4) periodically updated into 2021, (5) provide a list of input data and their sources, and (6) provide explanation on methods of using input data and generation of model outputs.

 Target studies were found via hand search using google.
 After “Additional file 1 of Rapid review of COVID-19 epidemic estimation studies for Iran”, Page 39, [here](https://s3-eu-west-1.amazonaws.com/pstorage-npg-968563215/26271814/12889_2021_10183_MOESM1_ESM.docx)